-Oh man, my memory is terrible, so this one made me go WOO!!!
+Oh man, my memory is terrible, so finding out that caffeine improves cognitive function made me go WOO!!!

 Coffee enhances alertness and memory.
-It boosts mood, energy and productivity, but only in short term memory.
-Since short term memory leads to long term memory.
+It boosts mood, energy and productivity, but only in short-term memory.

 I’m going to pause writing this and go get myself a coffee right now since it can help you learn and remember.